Types of Degrees Medical/Clinical Assistant Majors Are Getting

 |Hispanic or Latino||1,925|

-Medical/Clinical Assistant appeals to people across the globe.
+Americans aren’t the only ones with an interest in Medical/Clinical Assistant.
 About 1.4% of those with this major are international students.

 How Much Do Medical/Clinical Assistant Majors Make?